cossacklabs/acra/README.md

 <tr><td> Load balancing </td><td> HAProxy, cloud balancers </td></tr>
 </tbody></table>

-> Note: some features are available in [the Enterprise version of Acra](https://github.com/cossacklabs/acra#open-source-vs-enterprise) only.
+Open source Acra has limited integration support, more services are available in the [Enterprise version of Acra](https://github.com/cossacklabs/acra#open-source-vs-enterprise) only.

 ## Installation and launch